 About Ferrari, the result of the race leaves the team more bitter than disappointed.
-Pironi could very well be in one of the first three places, but the new 126 C2 is young and competitive, and can only improve.
+Pironi can very well be in one of the first three places, but the new 126 C2 is young and competitive, and can only improve.
 The race served as a practical experience, since there are some details to be reviewed: for example, to intervene on the engine it is necessary to remove the entire upper part of the bodywork, and the work is long and laborious.
 Of course, it is not easy to have the best of everything, but you can always try.
 Nevertheless, two pilots do not suffer the negative conclusion of the test:

 "These are things that unfortunately can happen.
 It is difficult to perfectly tune the engine, and if some component goes out of place, the result is immediately the breakage of the engine or the turbines.
 With an aspirated engine you can always fix it".